NickColley/design-of-forms/src/copying/use-of-carbon-papers-or-carbon-coatings/index.md

 ![](5.jpg)

-Semi-continuous forms can be supplied in perforated strips (4 forms per sheet) to facili- tate preparation, by typewriter, of returns of certain payments.
+Semi-continuous forms can be supplied in perforated strips (4 forms per sheet) to facilitate preparation, by typewriter, of returns of certain payments.
 After separation the slips are used as unit documents for assembling particulars of the earnings of the individual recipients.
 Similar type forms can be produced as continuous stationery with sprocket holes for use in accounting machines